Docs

 Yes.
 Each registered API can target a different local URL.
 One agent can proxy requests to a Minecraft server, a local Python API, and a home automation hub — all at the same time.

-What happens if the agent disconnects?
+What happens if the control center goes offline?